ofalk/websphere-nagios/README.md

 ### Running queries

-We assume that the agent is running and listening on 'hydre1:9090', and we want to monitor a remote WAS instance listening on its default SOAP connector (8880).
+Assuming that you want to monitor a WAS instance running on a host called 'hydre2' and listening on its default SOAP connector (8880), run the provided script as follows:

-Let's try this simple query:

     ./wasagent.sh 'hostname=hydre2&port=8880&jvm=heapUsed,90,95'